-I am not convinced, however, that the CCR's derivation from, or connection to, political concerns makes it an instrumentalist theory,7 precisely because Markel is trying to offer an account of: (1) what makes punishment of offenders good (and the failure to punish offenders bad) intrinsically, not merely as a beneficial side effect; and (2) what makes punishment good in each instance, not merely in the aggregate.
+I am not convinced, however, that the CCR's derivation from, or connection to, political concerns makes it an instrumentalist theory, precisely because Markel is trying to offer an account of: (1) what makes punishment of offenders good (and the failure to punish offenders bad) intrinsically, not merely as a beneficial side effect; and (2) what makes punishment good in each instance, not merely in the aggregate.
 Markel claims that the values of accountability, equality, and democratic self-defense explain and justify punishment at the retail, not merely the wholesale, level.
-Each time we punish an offender (or do punish a non-offender), we undermine them.
-Indeed, Markel's theory might operate mainly at the retail level, as he provides an explanation of why it is proper8 that we punish specific criminal acts, but says little about which acts to criminalize in the first place.9
+Each time we punish an offender we vindicate those values, and each time we fail to punish an offender (or do punish a non-offender), we undermine them.
+Indeed, Markel's theory might operate mainly at the retail level, as he provides an explanation of why it is proper that we punish specific criminal acts, but says little about which acts to criminalize in the first place.